 Fraser Coast Travel Guide

-The World Heritage Site of Fraser Island is by far the region's most popular attraction.
+The UNESCO World Heritage Site of Fraser Island is by far the region's most popular attraction.
 The largest sand island in the world, Fraser Island's pristine freshwater lakes and creeks are the perfect place for nature lovers to escape for a bit of peace and quiet, while the verdant rainforests are juxtaposed with swampy wetlands and the coastal strands of Pandanus palms.
 Keen fishermen should take a trip to Hervey Bay where monsters like garfish and marlin can be hooked, as well as red emperor, barramundi and mangrove jack.
-Hervey bay is also the best place to view the awesome humpback whales as they make their annual migration south from July to November.
+Hervey Bay is also the best place to view the awesome humpback whales as they make their annual migration south from July to November.

 With endless activities and a good range of natural and man-made attractions to visit, it's not surprising the Fraser Coast is becoming one of Australia's premier holiday destinations.

 Become our Fraser Coast Travel Expert

 We are looking for contributors for our Fraser Coast travel guide.
 If you are a local, a regular traveller to Fraser Coast or a travel professional with time to contribute and answer occasional forum questions, please contact us.